alectrocute/playwright-intercept/README.md

 # playwright-intercept

-This fixture extension provides a Cypress-influenced API (like `cy.intercept`) for intercepting network requests in Playwright.
+This fixture extension provides a Cypress-influenced API (like [`cy.intercept`](https://docs.cypress.io/api/commands/intercept)) for mocking and intercepting network requests in Playwright.

 ### Features

+- Mock and intercept `POST`, `GET`, `PUT`, `PATCH` and `DELETE` responses
+- Craft dynamic responses at runtime using data from request params & bodies
+- Support for Express-like route params (eg. `/callback/:id`)
+- Assert that requests were made to a specific URL
+- Assert the content of request bodies
+- Wait for a request to be made before continuing
 - Strongly typed in TypeScript
 - Full E2E test coverage (wouldn't it be ironic if this weren't the case)
-- Intercept `POST`, `GET`, `PUT`, `PATCH` and `DELETE` responses
-- Modify response bodies at runtime with using data from request params/bodies
-- Support for Express-like route params
-- Assert that a request was made/not made to a specific URL
-- Assert number of requests made to a specific URL
-- Wait for requests to be made to a specific URL

 ### Installation